 Read also: 37 Most Lucrative Business Ideas in Nigeria

-8. Keep Cosmetics in Cool & Dry Places
+8. Keeping Cosmetics in Cool & Dry Places

 Make sure your shop and store are not damp and at the same time not hot as this can affect the effectiveness of the products.